fixmyblock/noticiero/_posts/2023-02-12-amiibo-emulation-with-joycontrol.md

 tags: [2022, guide, gaming]

 ---
-# Amiibo Emulation with JoyControl using a Linux VM!

 These instructions will help you set up [joycontrol](https://github.com/Poohl/joycontrol.git) on any PC* using a Virtual Machine Software like VirtualBox and a Bluetooth Dongle.